Vegan Japanese

 Knife Tip:

-Wet the knife before slicing and use a gentle, smooth motion—no pressing or hacking.
+Wet the knife before slicing and use a gentle, smooth motion.
+No pressing or hacking.
 Clean the blade between cuts for neat pieces every time.

 Substitutions